Asrover/capricorn-ui/readme.md

 ### Global Tasks

-- `cards`: Оптимизировать `shared/certverification.ts` - для сертификата загружать зависимости по требованию, кушает больше 100кб в GZIP
+- lazy load for countryPhoneCodes

 ### Scripts

-- `yarn sb` start Storybook Server on `http://localhost:6006/` (use topbar button to switch theme)
+- `sb` start Storybook Server on `http://localhost:6006/` (use topbar button to switch theme)
-- `yarn build-storybook` build Storybook server (upload folder `storybook-static` to `capricorn.cometa.biz`)
+- `build-storybook` build Storybook server (upload folder `storybook-static` to `capricorn.cometa.biz`)
-- `yarn build:all` build library for users
+- `build:all` build library for users
-- `yarn publish` publish to npm
+- `publish` publish to npm
+- `build` build UMD
+- `build:es` compile to ES6 modules (97.29% support for browsers) - bundling tools can smartly tree–shake away code that isn’t used, and so a browser that supports ES modules can simply import the files.
+- `build:lib` compile to ES5 (99.15% support for browsers)

 ### Usage in projects